Ten uncommitted recruits LSU could add to its Class of 2023 recruiting class

 Tausili Akana

-While LSU is in the mix for Akana, landing him will be quite hard.
+While LSU is in the mix for Akana, landing him will be to be difficult.
 Akana is a 6-foot-4, 225 pound linebacker from Skyridge High School in Lehi, Utah.
 He's a prospect that every program seems to be recruiting, as shown with the 46 offers that he is currently holding onto.
 According to On3.com, Akana is favored to commit to Texas, a school that has also kept great momentum in recruiting coming out of the summer.

 With Nebraska, Texas A&M and Auburn all receiving votes to land Akana, it will take a lot for the Tigers to land the fourth-ranked linebacker.
 He is scheduled to make an official visit to Baton Rouge for the weekend of Oct.
 8, giving LSU more quality time to stay relevant in this recruiting race.